lirezap/OMS/README.md

 #### CPU & Memory Level

-The project supports both one-core per symbol, or one-core per multiple symbols architecture.
+The project supports both one-core per symbol or one-core per multiple symbols architecture.
 The GC pressure is tried to be minimal, for example off-heap memory with manual control over allocation and de-allocation is nearly used all over the packages to gain better performance numbers.